pranigopu/appliedStatistics/README.md

 # Applied statistics (lab-work)
 This repository records the lab work done in the applied statistics course of my master's in AI degree.

+## Lab sessions

+- Lab 1: Basics of measures, probability measures and densities
+- Lab 2: Sampling from distributions and sums of distributions